jdddog/diary-api/README.md

 uoacalendar-js is implemented with [Coffeescript](http://coffeescript.org/), it has several dependencies which are used to manage the project and compile `UoACalendarClient.coffee` into a standalone browser library.

 * [Node.js](https://nodejs.org/en/): npm is used to install dependencies.
-* [browserify](http://browserify.org/) and [coffeeify](https://www.npmjs.com/package/coffeeify): Used to compile `UoACalendarClient.coffee` into standalone browser JavaScript.
+* [browserify](http://browserify.org/) and [coffeeify](https://www.npmjs.com/package/coffeeify): Used to compile `UoACalendarClient.coffee` into a standalone browser JavaScript library.

 The following instructions explain how to setup your development environment.
-[WebStorm](https://www.jetbrains.com/webstorm/) has been tested with uoacalendar-js, a file watcher is included in the project which compiles Coffeescript into JavaScript.
+[WebStorm](https://www.jetbrains.com/webstorm/) is the recommended JavaScript IDE to use with the project, a file watcher is included which automatically compiles Coffeescript into JavaScript.

 ### Install Node.js